Stigmella egonokii

 Stigmella egonokii is a moth of the family Nepticulidae.
 It is only known from Kyushu in Japan.

 Adults of the first generation are on wing from the end of April.
 Second-generation larvae appear in late June, the third-generation larvae in late September to late October.
 There are two to three generations per year.

 The larvae feed on Styrax japonica.
 They mine the leaves of their host plant.
-The mine is linear, slender and located on the upper-surface of the leaf.
-It is sometimes restricted by the mid-rib or a lateral vein.
-It is pale greenish brown to pale brown and filled with greenish brown to dark brown grains of frass.